caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/register-a-plugin.md

 (howto-register-plugin)=
-# Registering a QIIME 2 plugin
+# Register a QIIME 2 plugin

 This document will describe how to `register` a plugin, allowing this plugin to interact with the QIIME 2 framework.